-All the data about your posts, pages, comments, users, forum threads,… of your new WP site generated during the migration is stored in a SQL file.
+Data, such as pages, posts, comments, forum threads and users of your new WP site generated during the migration is safely stored in a SQL file.

-– From Within WordPress, using one of the (few) available restore modules.
+- From Within WP, through one of the (few) available restore modules.

-PHPMyAdmin is a free tool to manage MySQL databases (the only official database backend for WP).
-PHPMyAdmin is available from your control panel.
-Once inside phpmyadmin, you just need to select the WP database on the left column.
-If your site contains several databases and you´re not sure which one is the one WP is installed on, open wp-config.php and look for a sentencel like define(‘DB_NAME’, ‘this is the name of your database’);.
+PHPMyAdmin is an easy and free tool to correctly manage MySQL databases and it also is the official database backend for WP.
+This tool is available on your control panel.
+Once you are inside the tool PHPMyAdmin select the files of the wordpress database that you find on the left column.
+If your site contains several databases and you´re not sure which one is the one WP is installed on, open wp-config.php and look for a sentence like define(‘DB_NAME’, ‘this is the name of your database’).

 After selecting the database just go the import tab and select the SQL file to import.

-An alternative option is to install a WP plug-in that allows us to select and execute a SQL file from within the WP dashboard.
-For this my recommendation would be to install the Adminer plug-in (WordPress version of the Adminer tool, kind of a competitor of phpmyadmin (as the Adminer people say in their web page: “Replace phpMyAdmin by Adminer and you will get tidier user interface, better support for MySQL features, higher performance and more security.”).
+An alternative option is to install a WordPress plug-in that allows us to select and execute a SQL file from within the WP dashboard.
+For this our recommendation is to install the Adminer plug-in (WordPress version of the Adminer tool, kind of a competitor of phpmyadmin (as the Adminer people say in their web page: “Replace phpMyAdmin by Adminer and you will get tidier user interface, better support for MySQL features, higher performance and more security.”).

 Once installed, you’ll find the Adminer option under the Tools Menu.
 Once you click on it you’ll have the option to execute Adminer in a separate tab